Earle Page: Early political involvement

-Bruce–Page Government
+Bruce–Page government

 Government formation

 Page was elected leader of the Country Party in 1921, replacing William McWilliams.
-At the 1922 federal election the party campaigned on a platform which included the establishment of a national sinking fund, national insurance scheme covering "sickness, unemployment, poverty and age", and conversion of the Commonwealth Bank of Australia into a full central bank.
+At the 1922 federal election the party campaigned on a platform which included the establishment of a national sinking fund, national insurance scheme covering "sickness, unemployment, poverty and age", and conversion of the Commonwealth Bank into a full central bank.
 The party emerged from the election with the balance of power in the House; the Nationalist government of Billy Hughes lost its majority and could not govern without Country Party support.
 It soon became apparent that the price for that support would be a full coalition with the Nationalists.
 However, the Country Party had been formed partly due to discontent with Hughes' rural policy, and Page's animosity toward Hughes was such that he would not even consider supporting him.
 Indeed, he would not even begin talks with the Nationalists as long as Hughes remained leader.
 Bowing to the inevitable, Hughes resigned.

 Page then began negotiations with Hughes' successor as leader of the Nationalists, Stanley Bruce.
 His terms were stiff; he wanted his Country Party to have five seats in an 11-man cabinet, including the post of Treasurer and the second rank in the ministry for himself.
 These demands were unprecedented for a prospective junior coalition partner in a Westminster system, and especially so for such a new party.
 Nonetheless, Bruce agreed rather than force another election.
 For all intents and purposes, Page was the first Deputy Prime Minister of Australia (a title that did not officially exist until 1968).
 Since then, the leader of the Country/National Party has been the second-ranking member in nearly every non-Labor government.
 Page was acting prime minister on several occasions, and in January 1924 chaired the first meeting of Federal Cabinet ever held in Canberra, at Yarralumla.
 Parliament did not move to Canberra until 1927.